reflectoring/reflectoring.github.io/content/blog/2023/2024-02-13-extension-functions-in-kotlin.md

     println(result)
 }
 ```
 In the `Main.kt` file, we import the `customExtensionFunction` from the `com.example.util` package and apply it to a string.
-The extension function is in scope wherever the package is imported.
+The extension function is in scope wherever the function is imported.

 ### Prioritize Clarity Over Cleverness
 When defining extension functions, prioritize clarity and readability over cleverness.
 While concise and expressive code is desirable, it should not compromise the ability of other developers (or your future self) to understand the code easily.
 Choose function names that clearly convey their purpose.